Regulator, consumer body, government, court, official company document, or ASA ruling where possible.

 The source supports concern, but does not decide a household case.

-Unsourced allegations, merged events, or claims where the source does not support the wording.
+Be careful with unsourced allegations, merged events, or claims where the source does not support the wording.

 Use regulator, consumer body, government, court, or official ruling pages first.